-The Photographic Collections Network is a Subject Specialist Network supported by Arts Council England, that aims to bring together anyone connected with photo collections or archives in the UK.
+The Photographic Collections Network is a Subject Specialist Network supported by Arts Council England, and The Art Fund.
+PCN aims to share best practice and celebrate photo collections and photo archives across the UK.
 Our primary areas of activity are:

 Advice, links and knowledge sharing: events such as collection visits, study days and seminars; networking and knowledge exchange with others through this website, events and by contacting us direct.
 We are happy to help with any queries.
 Please get in touch with photographic related questions or advice at firstname.lastname@example.org.

 Research: we are currently working on research about digital collections, in particular how digital photography collections can be cared for and accessed in the long term and acquisitions of born-digital work, if you'd like to get involved in this research please get in touch at email@example.com